skovy/skovy.dev/content/blog/jscodeshift/index.md

 export default transform;
 ```

+> The component name and prop name are hard-coded in this example, but the
+> [`font-awesome-codemod`](https://github.com/skovy/font-awesome-codemod) allows passing options to define these.

 This will now convert a given input with a string `icon` value to a JSX expression.